Accommodation Problem-Solving Guidelines

 Accommodations Appropriately Provided

-If a student believes that an approved accommodation is being appropriately provided by the university but the accommodation is not meeting the student’s needs, the student (not the parent) should request a meeting with Disability Services to review the accommodation and explore other available accommodations.
+If a student believes that an approved accommodation is being appropriately provided by the university but the accommodation is not meeting the student’s needs, the student (not the parent) should request a meeting with Blayne Alaniz, Director of Student Disability and Testing Services to review the accommodation and explore other available accommodations.

 For example, a student may be allowed to use a recording device as a disability accommodation, but after a period of time, realizes that method is not effective and instead, wishes to request note-taking services.